TheMBTSaplar/ImageCreatorDiscordBot/README.md

 ![Screenshot_20240314_233203](https://github.com/TheMBTSaplar/ImageCreatorDiscordBot-/assets/98463524/22dbd6b1-2436-4100-8306-f9327f3374ca)

 There's some informations and customisations for our app.
-Don't forget to sharing your app id cause to bad things.
+And remember, don't share your app id to cause to bad things.

 Here, press the three-lined button in the upper left corner of the screen.
 (I cut the three-lined button on the previous image accidentally.
 Sorry for that.)